Shiimymy/the-W-invitation/README.md

 - Likes: Like will be implement to increase the participation of all users.
 - Contact Page: A contact page will be created for the user to send messages to the admin if they ahve any requests.
 - Home page management: the admin will be able to edit information on the home page in case there is any update.
+- Adding the Social links in the footer to the logos once the pages will be created.

 ## Technologies Used